How to avoid the 2 pm slump

 1. Circadian rhythms

 Your body’s natural clock regulates energy levels, leading to a natural dip in alertness in the early afternoon.
-This evolutionary mechanism is tied to our sleep-wake cycle, designed to conserve energy when it’s least needed.
-However, modern lifestyles can amplify this dip.
+This evolutionary mechanism is tied to our sleep-wake cycle and happens even when you have slept well the night before.

 2. Post-lunch effects